DigitalGlobe/geoio/README.rst

 The ``DGImage`` class inherits all the capabilites of ``GeoImage`` and adds DigitalGlobe meta data handling, spectral processing, and band alias data retrieval.
-Therefore, it requires that the input image be a valide DigitalGlobe image.
+Therefore, it requires that the input image be a valid DigitalGlobe image.
 This is currently either a .TIL file with the associated meta data files (.IMD and/or .XML) present in the image directory or a .TIF files with an identially named .IMD or .XML file.
 The meta data is read into an